 How do School Internet Filters Work?

 Each solution differs, although school Internet filters typically involve three levels of control.
 The most common method used to block website content is the use of blacklists.
 Blacklists are lists of websites known to be used for phishing, contain malware, or are used to distribute ransomware.

 Most school Internet filters also allow website content to be blocked with category filters.
 Categories cover pornography and other adult content, gambling, gaming, and dating websites.
 Category filters, along with blacklists, are the easiest way of ensuring compliance with CIPA regulations.
 Most filtering solutions also allow whitelists to be created.
 Whitelists are exception lists that permit users to visit specific web pages that would otherwise be blocked by category filters.

 Some school Internet filters also allow filtering by keywords.
 If a webpage contains a blocked keyword or exceeds a set percentage of restricted keywords, users will be prevented from gaining access.
 This control is particularly useful for blocking sites that have yet to be uploaded to blacklists.

 Filtering controls can be applied globally for all users or set for different user groups – staff, students, or IT departments for instance.
 Some solutions also offer time-based controls, allowing school Internet filters to be set up for filtering to take place only during certain hours.

 Internet Filtering Solutions for Schools from TitanHQ

 WebTitan is a powerful content filtering solution that is a perfect match for schools, allowing them to carefully control the Internet content that staff and students can access on all devices, including Chromebooks, Windows computers, and Apple devices.
 The solution can be installed as a virtual appliance or as a 100% cloud-based solution.
-Regardless which deployment option you chose, there is no need to purchase any hardware.
-All WebTitan school Internet filtering solutions can be run on existing equipment or in a public or private cloud, and can protect both wired and wireless networks.
+Regardless of which deployment option you chose, there is no need to purchase any hardware.
+All WebTitan school Internet filtering solutions can be run on existing equipment or in a public or private cloud and can protect both wired and wireless networks.